by James Kraus

-Although NSU never campaigned a works car, several privateers entered into competition with their own Spiders.
+While NSU did not have a works team, many privateers entered the new Spider into competition.
 Karl-Heinz Pannowitz and Rainer Struntz won the 1966 German GT Rallye Championship with a slightly modified Spider that produced 65 HP.
-In the U.S., Al Auger successfully raced the NSU in SCCA road racing.
+In the U.S., Al Auger successfully campaigned his NSU in SCCA road racing.
 In 1967, Günther Irmcher drove a Spider to victory in the Tour d’Europe Rallye.

 Also that year, 23 year old NSU rally driver Christine Beckers took second in class and 11th overall at the 12 Heures du Huy.

 In ‘67 and ‘68, legendary NSU tuner Siegfried Spiess won the German Hill Climb Championship with his personally tuned Spider that delivered nearly 100 hp at an astronomical 11,000 rpm.

 Almost 2400 Spiders were built before the model was phased out in 1967.